Morning Star

 Hypo-allergenic bedding: The house is equipped with hypo-allergenic bedding in all three bedrooms.

-Mobility issues: Regrettably the house and access is not suitable for anyone with mobility issues.
+Mobility issues: Regrettably the house and access are not suitable for anyone with mobility issues.